KEINOS/Explode_version/README_DOCKER.md

 ## Useful tips

-If you don't need much speed to process the command but want to use it easily, then it is recommended to create a shell script as an alias.
+If you don't need it to be so fast but want to use it easily, then it is recommended to **create a shell script as an alias**.

 1. Either Create/Copy/Download/Clone the shell script file "`explode_version.sh`" below: